 Obviously, the Lee-Enfield was used by the British Army and Commonwealth forces from countries like Australia, Canada, India, New Zealand, and South Africa.
 Other Lee-Enfield users during World War II include Greece and Denmark, as well as French and Czechoslovak Resistance forces.

 Captured Lee-Enfields were even highly coveted by Axis troops from Germany and Italy because of the rifle’s reputation for reliability, speed, and accuracy thanks to a smooth action and advanced adjustable sights.

 That reputation has persevered to this day.
 Because of the Lee-Enfield’s accuracy, reliability, capacity, power, and outstanding rate of fire, the Military Channel placed it third on their list of best combat rifles ever designed.
 The rifle has also been given the nickname “the Cadillac of bolt-action rifles” because of its speed, reliability, and accuracy.

 Despite its excellent reputation, technology eventually caught up with it and the Lee-Enfield was no longer in widespread use by the British Army by the 1960s, but continues to be used by other Commonwealth militaries and police forces today, most notably in Bangladesh.

-Later models like the MKIII, used during World War II, are particularly easy to find.
-Because the guns are quite as well known as the Mosin-Nagant, they tend to be cheaper, despite the smaller numbers.
-A Lee-Enfield MKIII in good condition sells for between $200 and $300.
+Later models like the No 4 MkI, used during World War II, are particularly easy to find.
+A Lee-Enfield No4 MkI in good condition sells for between $300 and $400.
 Older models in excellent condition go for more, but unless you’re a collector of historical firearms, there’s no reason to spring for those.

 3. M1 Garand